Easy Soft & Creamy Fudge Recipe

 Combining and Mixing Everything

-Mixing fudge mixture in auto mixer
+Mixing fudge mixture in mixer

 Adding Some Fun Flavor